HannahDelaney/portfolio-site-2020/_case-studies/lifewithgutz.md

   extra-img-2-alt: A laptop showing the the blog entry edit page on the Life with Gutz CMS.
   p-extra-1:
   p-extra-2: After researching the possibilities and understanding the client needs, I knew the best option was a site that I code entirely.
 I would be able to design with full control of the visual outcome, and set her up with a Content Management System through Netlify.
 This way she could easily add more content within what I would build.
 Having such freedom, and having my first client for a job of this scale, was very exciting.
-final-img-1: gutz-tablet.jpg
+img-1: gutz-4screen-home.jpg
-final-img-1-alt: A tablet with a keyboard displays the website welcome banner horizontally.
+img-1-alt: Four different screen sizes, showing different scroll heights of the Life with Gutz homepage.
-final-img-2: gutz-multi.jpg
+img-2: gutz-tablet.jpg
-final-img-2-alt: A laptop, tablet and mobile screens that show different pages of the website.
+img-2-alt: A tablet with a keyboard displays the website welcome banner horizontally.
-final-img-3: gutz-4screen-home.jpg
+img-3: gutz-multi.jpg
-final-img-3-alt: Four different screen sizes, showing different scroll heights of the Life with Gutz homepage.
+img-3-alt: A laptop, tablet and mobile screens that show different pages of the website.
-final-img-4: gutz-mobile.jpg
+img-4: gutz-mobile.jpg
-final-img-4-alt: Multiple phone screens showing the various pages of the Life with Gutz website.
+img-4-alt: Multiple phone screens showing the various pages of the Life with Gutz website.
 web-bottom: https://www.lifewithgutz.ca
 web-bottom-words: Visit the website!
-previousurl: un-booklet
+previousurl: video-learntocode
 nexturl: 613flea
 ---